HCS Aurora (1809): Capture and recapture

 Aurora, under the command of Lieutenant Watkins, left Bombay on 16 August 1810 on a cruise.
 Lloyd's List reported that the French frigates Iphigenia and Astree had captured Aurora, of 10 guns and 100 men, in October.
-French records reveal that Iphigénie, under Acting Captain Bouvet, and Astrée captured Aurora, of 16-guns, on 20 September 1810.
+French records reveal that Iphigénie, under Acting Captain Bouvet, and Astrée captured Aurora, of 16-guns, in the action of 13 September 1810.
 Both reports agree that her captors took her to Île de France.
 The French Navy then took Aurora into service as the corvette Aurore.

 The British recaptured Aurora, and several other EIC vessels, as a consequence of their successful invasion of Isle de France in November–December 1810.
 Aurora then returned to Bombay and the EIC's service.

 When the French captured British vessels they tried to get sailors, marines, and in the case of EIC ships, lascars, to join the French Navy.
 Apparently they generally had some success, particularly with Irishmen and lascars.
 However, in the case of Aurora, her marine detachment of 16 or 17 sepoys, recruited from among the Concanny Purwarries and serving in the Marine Battalion of the Bombay Marine, were steadfast in resisting first blandishments and then harsh treatment.
 When Aurora returned to Bombay, the Government promoted each man one grade, gave all the men a medal inscribed on one side in English and the other in Konkani, and had the order commending the marines read to every Native regiment in the Bombay army.